Dan the Man: Survival Mode

 Survival Mode is a mode within the game that is very similar to the bonus levels - the player fights enemies in an arena with them being able to purchase items in between rounds.
 Survival mode works similarly, but it has the player fight an infinite number of rounds, and it only ends if the player is defeated, runs out of time, or quits.
 There is an Easy, Normal, and Hard mode selection which impact the speed in which enemies get stronger every round, which get unlocked upon reaching a survival milestone.
 During these battles, certain "special" enemies may appear, who when defeated, drop an amount of tokens depending on the difficulty, 1 in Easy, 2 in Normal, and 3 in Hard.

 Tokens are used in the Prize Machine to get a random prize from it.
 Prizes may be power-ups the player can use for free without payment, costume tickets which when having all the tickets for a costume, the player unlocks said costume, coins, and more tokens.

 Multiplayer Mode

-Multiplayer Mode is similar to Survival Mode, there are no sets of difficulties, and there are 2 players.
+Multiplayer Mode was introduced in October 2020..
 The objective of Multiplayer Mode is to get more points than the other player in the same sets of battles.
 Players can also sabotage each other through various means, such as throwing an enemy towards them, which can knock them back.
 The player who gets the most points after a certain number of rounds wins.
 The player's points all build up to get prizes, the player gets a prize when they reach a total point milestone.